-Statement Description Tags endpoints Specifies a list of HTTP query paths on which to listen. query, server errors-per-second Limits the number of errors for a valid domain name and record type. server exclude Allows a list of IPv6 addresses to be ignored if they appear in a domain name's AAAA records in dns64. query exempt-clients Exempts specific clients or client groups from rate limiting. query fetch-quota-params Sets the parameters for dynamic resizing of the fetches-per-server quota in response to detected congestion. query, server fetches-per-server Sets the maximum number of simultaneous iterative queries allowed to be sent by a server to an upstream name server before the server blocks additional queries. query, server fetches-per-zone Sets the maximum number of simultaneous iterative queries allowed to any one domain before the server blocks new queries for data in or beneath that zone. query, server file Specifies the zone's filename. zone files Sets the maximum number of files the server may have open concurrently. deprecated flush-zones-on-shutdown Controls whether pending zone writes are flushed when the name server exits. zone

-Statement Description Tags forward Allows or disallows fallback to recursion if forwarding has failed; it is always used in conjunction with the forwarders statement. query forwarders Defines one or more hosts to which queries are forwarded. query fstrm-set-buffer-hint Sets the number of accumulated bytes in the output buffer before forcing a buffer flush. logging fstrm-set-flush-timeout Sets the number of seconds that unflushed data remains in the output buffer. logging fstrm-set-input-queue-size Sets the number of queue entries to allocate for each input queue. logging fstrm-set-output-notify-threshold Sets the number of outstanding queue entries allowed on an input queue before waking the I/O thread. logging fstrm-set-output-queue-model Sets the queuing semantics to use for queue objects. logging fstrm-set-output-queue-size Sets the number of queue entries allocated for each output queue. logging fstrm-set-reopen-interval Sets the number of seconds to wait between attempts to reopen a closed output stream. logging geoip-directory Specifies the directory containing GeoIP database files. server glue-cache Deprecated. deprecated
+Statement Description Tags endpoints Specifies a list of HTTP query paths on which to listen. query, server errors-per-second Limits the number of errors for a valid domain name and record type. server exclude Allows a list of IPv6 addresses to be ignored if they appear in a domain name's AAAA records in dns64 . query exempt-clients Exempts specific clients or client groups from rate limiting. query fetch-quota-params Sets the parameters for dynamic resizing of the fetches-per-server quota in response to detected congestion. query, server fetches-per-server Sets the maximum number of simul- taneous iterative queries allowed to be sent by a server to an upstream name server before the server blocks additional queries. query, server fetches-per-zone Sets the maximum number of simul- taneous iterative queries allowed to any one domain before the server blocks new queries for data in or be- neath that zone. query, server file Specifies the zone's filename. zone files Sets the maximum number of files the server may have open concur- rently. deprecated flush-zones-on-shutdown Controls whether pending zone writes are flushed when the name server exits. zone forwardAllows or disallows fallback to recursion if forwarding has failed; it is always used in conjunction with the forwarders statement.queryforwardersDefines one or more hosts to which queries are forwarded.queryfstrm-set-buffer-hintSets the number of accumulated bytes in the output buffer before forcing a buffer flush.loggingfstrm-set-flush-timeoutSets the number of seconds that unflushed data remains in the output buffer.logging Defines one or more hosts to which queries are forwarded.
+Iogging fstrm-set-buffer-hint Sets the number of accumulated bytes in the output buffer before forcing a buffer flush.
+Iogging fstrm-set-flush-timeout Sets the number of seconds that unflushed data remains in the output Iogging Sets the number of accumulated bytes in the output buffer before forcing a buffer flush. fstrm-set-flush-timeout Sets the number of seconds that unflushed data remains in the output Sets the number of seconds that un- flushed data remains in the output fstrm-set-input-queue-size logging Sets the number of queue entries to allocate for each input queue. fstrm-set-output-notify-threshold logging Sets the number of outstanding queue entries allowed on an input queue be- fore waking the I/O thread. fstrm-set-output-queue-model logging Sets the queuing semantics to use for queue objects. fstrm-set-output-queue-size logging Sets the number of queue entries al- located for each output queue. fstrm-set-reopen-interval logging Sets the number of seconds to wait between attempts to reopen a closed output stream. geoip-directory server Specifies the directory containing GeoIP database files. glue-cache deprecated Deprecated.